marcglasberg/asyncredux.com/react/basics/user-exceptions.md

 # User exceptions

-Actions that fail can simply [throw errors](./advanced-actions/errors-thrown-by-actions).
+Actions that fail can simply [throw errors](../advanced-actions/errors-thrown-by-actions).

-Those errors can be of any type, but in this page we'll discuss a special type of error called **`UserException`**.
+Those errors can be of any type, but in this page we'll discuss a special type of error called **`UserException`**, which is provided natively by Async Redux.
-This is provided natively by Async Redux, and it represents errors that are **not bugs** in the code, but rather something that the user can fix.
+It represents errors that are **not bugs** in the code, but rather something that the user can fix.

 In other words, if something wrong happens in an action, you can `throw new UserException('Some suitable error message')` to automatically